Playgol: learning programs through play: Conclusions and future work

 \subsection{Limitations and future work}

 \paragraph{Which domains?} We have demonstrated the benefits of playing on robot planning and string transformations.
 However, the generality of the approach is unclear.
 Theorem \ref{thm:comp} shows conditions for when playing can reduce sample complexity and helps explain our empirical results.
 Theorem \ref{thm:comp} does not, however, identify a priori on which domains playing is useful.
-Our preliminary work suggests that playing is useful in other domains, including when inducing graphics programs where playing discovers general concepts such as a vertical or horizontal line.
+Our preliminary work suggests that playing is useful in other domains, including to induce graphics programs where playing allows a learner to discover general concepts such as a vertical or horizontal line.
 Future work should determine in which domains playing is useful.

 \paragraph{How many play tasks?} Our robot experiments show that as the instance space grows \name{} needs to sample more tasks to achieve high performance.
-In future work we want to develop a theory that predicts how many play tasks \name{} needs to sample to substantially improve learning performance.
+In future work we want to develop a theory that predicts how many play tasks \name{} needs to substantially improve learning performance.
+In addition, we assume a suitably large instance space.
+We do not know whether the approach would work when such a space is unavailable.

 \paragraph{Better sampling} In the string transformation experiment playing did not continue to improve performance as it did in the robot experiment.
 One explanation for this performance plateau is the \emph{relevancy} of sampled play tasks.
-In the robot experiment we sampled play and build tasks from the same distribution.
-By contrast, in the string transformation experiment, we sampled random play tasks but used real-world build tasks.
 In future work, we want to explore methods to sample more useful play tasks.
 For instance, rather than create play tasks in an \emph{unsupervised} manner, it may be beneficial to create play tasks similar to build tasks, i.e. in a \emph{semi-supervised} manner.

-\paragraph{Forgetting} Proposition \ref{prop:hspace} shows that the size of the MIL hypothesis space is a function of the size of target program and also the number of background predicates.
-In our playing approach the learner saves \emph{all} the solutions for the play tasks to the BK.
-This approach is clearly non-optimal because not all of the solutions will be reusable.
-In future work we want to develop techniques to determine which solutions learned during playing would be beneficial to help solve the build tasks and to forget the rest.

 \paragraph{Summary} We have shown that playing can substantially improve learning performance.
 We think that the idea of playing (or more verbosely \emph{unsupervised bootstrapping} for \emph{supervised} program induction) opens an exciting research area focusing on how program induction systems can discover their own BK without the need for user-supplied tasks.